hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ReadMe.md

     * It's robust which means, it's less vulnerable to the outliers
 * Convolution - An operation that computes the distribution of the sum of values from 2 distributions
 * Central Limit Theorem
-  * If we add values drawn from normal distribution, the distribution of the sum is also normal
-  * If we add up values from other distributions, the sum does not have continuous distributionsmentioned above
+  * When the sample size grows larger, the distribution of sample means is getting close to normal distribution, regardless the shape of the population distribution
+  * Central Limit Theorem vs The law of large numbers
+    * Both assumes the sample size grows towards infinity
-  * However, if we add up large number of values from any distribution, the distribution of the sum will converges to normal
+    * Central Limit Theorem is saying the distribution of sample means is getting close to normal distribution
+    * The law of large numbers is saying the sample mean is getting close to the population mean
+  * Sample size >= 30 to hold Central Limit Theorem
   * Contral Limit Theorem - If the distribution of the values has mean and standard deviation (μ, σ), the distribution of the sum is close to N(n*μ，n*pow(σ,2))
   * Limitations
     * Values have to be drawn independently